 EDITORIAL | The state of Eskom is a national emergency.
 It must be fixed

-It should be full speed ahead to renewable energy, but Mantashe prefers to prop up the coal sector for ideological reasons
+It should be full speed ahead to renewable energy, but even burning coal which we're told is more reliable than green energy is not keeping the lights on.

 10 March 2022 - 20:22